bradley-woods/tech230-vagrant-intro/README.md

     sudo systemctl status nginx
     ```

-    > **Note:** The line at the top starting with a shebang (`#!`) tells the operating system which intepreter to use when executing the remainder of the script.
+    > **Note:** The line at the top starting with a shebang (`#!`) tells the operating system which interpreter to use when executing the remainder of the script.
 In this case, it is 'bash'.

 3. All we need to do now is run the command `vagrant up` and it should automatically provision our VM with an nginx web server and start it.
 We can see the server is running in the terminal due to the `sudo systemctl status nginx` command as shown below.